 - Tap Don't Allow to prevent access.2

-- Tap Ask Next Time to choose Always While Using App, Allow Once or Don't Allow.
+- Tap Ask Next Time Or When I Share to choose Allow While Using App, Allow Once or Don't Allow.

 How to turn Location Services on or off for specific apps

-- Go to Settings > Privacy > Location Services.
+- Go to Settings > Privacy & Security > Location Services.